-If you want more tools to help you reach your career goals, click here.
+If you want more tools to help maximizing your pay, click here.

 This career coaching article will help you gain a better understanding of what is meant by the phrase “desired compensation type” and how it differs from “desired salary range.”

 After having read this article you’ll have learned the right time to share your desired compensation type and tips to positively express your desired compensation type.

 Let’s get started!

 - What is the difference between desired compensation type and desired salary range?

 - Determine the requirements of the job to determine desired compensation type